Email FacebookTwitterMenu burgerClose thin

 Stock options are becoming a more common way for companies to attract and keep employees.
 They’re not as straightforward as a paycheck, but they have the potential of a big payday.
 Option terms are specific to the individual company through a contract you must sign.
 You should familiarize yourself with the terms in your contract.
 It will tell you how many options the company is granting and the length of the vesting period.

 The contract will also have the grant price, which is what you will pay when you exercise those options.
 How and when you exercise options will depend on the price of the shares.
-There are also income tax considerations, with the promise of lower tax rates if you hold onto your shares for at least one year.
+There are also income tax considerations.
+This means the promise of lower tax rates if you hold onto your shares for at least one year.

 Tips for Selling Your Employee Stock Options